Nemocas/AbstractAlgebra.jl/docs/src/residue.md

 residue ring types belong to the abstract type `ResidueRing{T}` or `ResidueField{T}` respectively.
 This enables one to write generic functions that can accept any AbstractAlgebra residue type.

-!!! note

-    Note that both the generic residue ring type `Generic.ResidueRing{T}` and the abstract type it belongs to, `ResidueRing{T}` are both called `ResidueRing`, and similarly for the residue field types.
-In each case, the  former is a (parameterised) concrete type for a residue ring over a given base ring whose elements have type `T`.
-The latter is an abstract type representing all residue ring types in AbstractAlgebra.jl, whether generic or very specialised (e.g. supplied by a C library).

 ## Residue ring constructors